Parliamentary constituencies in London: Boundary changes

 Following the abandonment of the Sixth Periodic Review (the 2018 review), the Boundary Commission for England formally launched the 2023 Review on 5 January 2021.
 The Commission calculated that the number of seats to be allocated to the London region would increase by 2 from 73 to 75.
 Initial proposals were published on 8 June 2021 and, following two periods of public consultation, revised proposals were published on 8 November 2022.
 The final proposals were published on 28 June 2023.

 Under the proposals, an additional constituency named Stratford and Bow was created, covering parts of the boroughs of Newham and Tower Hamlets and straddling the River Lea and, in the south of the city, there would be a new constituency named Streatham and Croydon North, covering parts of the boroughs of Croydon and Lambeth.
-Elsewhere, changes to boundaries result in a number of name changes.
+Elsewhere, changes to boundaries resulted in a number of name changes.
 Only Walthamstow, Islington North and Tooting remained entirely unchanged, with a further seven unchanged except to realign constituency boundaries with local government ward boundaries.